tendermint/spec/spec/light-client/verification/verification_001_published.md

 func Schedule(lightStore, nextHeight, targetHeight) Height
 ```

-- Implementation remark: If picks the next height to be verified.
+- In the case of sequential verification, `Schedule` will always return the very
+  next height.
-  We keep the precise choice of the next header under-specified.
-It is
+- Implementation remark: We keep the precise choice of the next header
-  subject to performance optimizations that do not influence the correctness
+  under-specified.
+It is subject to performance optimizations that do not
+  influence the correctness
 - Expected postcondition: **[LCV-SCHEDULE-POST.1]**
    Return *H* s.t.
    1. if *lightStore.LatestVerified.Height = nextHeight* and